Installing OpenSSH on Ubuntu 24.04

 After installing OpenSSH server, its default configuration file is located at [/etc/ssh/sshd_config].

-You can improve your device security by adjusting the settings in the configuration file.
+You can enhance your device’s security by tweaking the settings in this configuration file.
 An example would be denying the root account login without password authentication.

-As mentioned, the root user can not logon by default when you install OpenSSH server using a password with the [PermitRootLogin prohibit-password] setting.
+As mentioned, the root user can’t log on by default when you install OpenSSH server using a password, due to the [PermitRootLogin prohibit-password] setting.
 However, you can further enhance your device security by prohibiting the root account from logging in via other means.

 To do that, open the OpenSSH configuration file by running the command below.